yisraelg3/phase-1-code-challenge/README.md

 As a user, I can:

-1. There is a `div` with the id of `"character-bar"`.
+1. See all characters names in a `div` with the id of `"character-bar"`.
 On page load, **request** data from the server to get all of the characters objects.
 When you have this information, you'll need to add a `span` tag with the character's name to the character bar.

 2. Select a character from the character bar and see character's info inside `#detailed-info` div.